Former Taiwan ally Nauru re-establishes diplomatic ties with China

-BEIJING - China and Nauru re-established diplomatic ties on Jan 24, after the tiny Pacific island nation unexpectedly severed relations with its now former ally Taiwan in a move the United States described as “unfortunate”.
+BEIJING -China and Nauru re-established diplomatic ties on Wednesday, after the tiny Pacific island nation unexpectedly severed relations with its now former ally Taiwan in a move the United States described as "unfortunate".

 During a ceremony in Beijing, China's Foreign Minister Wang Yi and his Nauru counterpart Lionel Aingimea formally signed a document to restore bilateral relations, with ties at the ambassadorial level resuming with immediate effect.

-Taiwan lost Nauru, one of its few remaining diplomatic allies, to China on Jan 15, just two days after a new Taiwanese president was elected.
+Democratically governed Taiwan lost Nauru, one of its few remaining diplomatic allies, to China on Jan.
+15, just two days after a new Taiwanese president was elected.

-China regards self-governing Taiwan as its territory to be reunified with it.
-Taiwan rejects China’s sovereignty claims.
+China claims Taiwan as its own territory with no right to state-to-state ties, a position Taiwan strongly disputes.

 Nauru's government said it was seeking full resumption of diplomatic relations with China "in the best interests" of the country and its people.